kazekyo/nau/README.md

   );
 };
 ```
-If you want to remove a data from the cache, use `@deleteRecord` directive.
+If you want to remove data from the cache, use `@deleteRecord` directive.
 ```tsx
 const REMOVE_ROBOT = gql`
   mutation RemoveRobotMutation($input: RemoveRobotInput!) {